 accomplishment in undertaking evaluations;

-- Experience in evaluating gender equality and human rights issues – related programmes/ project.
+- Experience in evaluating gender equality and human rights issues – related programmes/ projects.

-- Experience in working with EU financed projects will be an advantage.
+- Experience with EU financed projects will be an advantage.

 Knowledge and skills: